ivotron/popper2-paper/paper/paper.md

   * **Dockerfile and OCI images as lowest common denominators**.
     All available container engines support generating Open Container Initiative (OCI) images from Dockerfiles, as well as importing or exporting these to other formats; most support the Docker registry API as well.
 This common denominator allows Popper to abstract over runtimes, engines, builders, and orchestrators.
-    A layered view of this: OS (Linux) abstracts over hardware; containers abstract over multiple operating systems; Popper abstracts over container infrastructure (runtimes, engines, builders, orchestrators).

   * **Be as lightweight as possible but not lighter**.
-    The syntax of Popper workflows can be learned in seconds and is meant to be as close to a shell script as possible.
+    The syntax for defining container-native workflow languages should be simple enough that it can be learned in seconds, and meant to be as close to shell scripts as possible.a

   * **Codify the workflow at the highest level**.
-    Popper workflows are extremely simple with a linear sequence of steps without any loops, conditionals, retries, or waits.
-    It is intended to automate the workflow that we currently observe in the form of README files or documentation that explains how to compile, run, and test a software project.
-In other words, Popper is not meant to replace existing, more comprehensive workflow engines such as scientific workflow engines, configuration management frameworks, or domain-specific experiment management tools; rather, the goal is to write YAML-based wrappers around them.
+    Automate the workflow that we currently observe in the form of README files; documentation that explains how to compile, run, and test a software project; or artifact descriptions in academic articles describing how to reproduce results.
+In other words, the goal is _not_ to replace existing, more comprehensive workflow engines such as scientific workflow engines, configuration management frameworks, or domain-specific experiment management tools; rather, the goal is to have a thin wrapper around them.

 ## Background